NETWAYS/gitlab-training/day2/03_CI/03_Gitlab_CI.md

 * For each job we start a container, run tests, return the results
 * Reproducible jobs since they are removed once the job is done

+Hint: GitLab offers an integrated Container Registry to store container images for each project.

 !SLIDE smbullets noprint
 # GitLab CI Containers and CI Runners